ishakashif/book-tracker/README.md

-# book-tracker
+# 📚 Book Tracker

-A simple web-based Book Tracker that lets users add, view, edit, and delete books from their personal reading list.
-Built with HTML, CSS, and JavaScript, the app stores data in the browser using localStorage (no backend required).
-Perfect for beginners practicing CRUD operations and exploring AI-assisted development with Cursor.
+A simple and responsive web application that allows users to track books they've read or plan to read.
+Users can **add**, **view**, **edit**, and **delete** books — implementing full CRUD functionality using only HTML, CSS, and JavaScript.
+Book data is stored in the browser with `localStorage`, so no backend is needed.

+---